0rtis/jsafebox/README.md

 ### Install
-JSafe is a standalone application there is not installation required.
-Just run the JAR a Command Line Interpreter or double click it to run the GUI.
+JSafe is a portable application.
+No installation is required.
+Just run the JAR in a Command Line Interpreter or double click it to run the GUI.

 *JSafe is using the mighty tiny [picocli](https://github.com/remkop/picocli)*